-The more effort a client puts into finding the right designer, the more likely he or she will be to receive the standard of design they deserve.
-I’m often approached by potential clients that need work I don’t specialise in, so I’ve collated a few resources I hope will help.
+The more effort that’s put into finding the right designer, the more likely clients will be to get the level of design they deserve.
+As I’m not always the right fit for the projects I’m approached about, whether due to budget or skillset, I’ve collated a few broad resources that I hope are helpful.

 Creative Review.
 One of the design profession's leading publications.